cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 sidebar_position: 8
 ---

-Here is the requested knowledge base article in markdown format:

----

 # How does the Cado Host deployment script operate?

 The Cado Host script is used to download, execute, and clean up the Cado Host binary from a system.